grandadmiral-thrawn/metQC/_posts/2015-02-18-cumulative-precipitation-on-uplmet.markdown

 Continuing with the previous work on the precipitation on CENMET, UPLMET, and H15MET, we looked at a few more cumulative courses of precipitation.
 Basically, the implementation here is the sum of the daily precipitation over the courses of the water year from 10-01-YEAR to 09-30-YEAR + 1.
 What we see is that CENMET displays an inability to "catch up" in snow melt.

+Note: for an update on this, check out [this page](http://dataronin.github.io/metQC/2015/02/28/post-adjustment-uplmet-cenmet-and-h15met.html)

 But let's just take a look.
 Here is:

 * [UPLMET 2010 - 2011](#upl2010)